idealogyin/go-to-go/basic-types.md

 # Basic Types

-Go does have wide range of built-in types as well allows programmer to define custom types.
+Go does have a wide range of built-in types as well as allows the programmer to define custom types.
 We would discuss these later in depths.
 Here are some basic types that one should know before proceeding forward

 ```go
 bool // holds boolean values